anton-k/mig/docs/src/00-foreword.md

 ### servant

-The mig uses the same ideas of type-safe handlers which a re based on generic Haskell functions.
+The mig uses the same ideas of type-safe handlers which are based on generic Haskell functions.
 The main difference is that in servant the whole server is described as type.
-Which leads to type-safety and ability to derive API schema, from the type.
+Which leads to type-safety and ability to derive API schema from the type.

 But downside of it is fancy big types and very advanced concepts that user needs to know in order to use the library.
 Also one drawback to me is when things go wrong and you get